openfaas/docs/docs/reference/cron.md

 You'll see the function invoked every 5 minutes as per the schedule.

 To stop the invocations, remove the two annotations or remove the cron-connector deployment.

+If you would like to explore how to write CRON expressions, then see [https://crontab.guru/](https://crontab.guru/)

 ## Docker Swarm